Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 To emphasize, a workaround is a valid solution, but it's kept as a last resort.
 Having a workaround in place often adds a technical debt to the system.
 Meaning, you have solved a problem, but most likely created new future ones, so be careful with this solution.

+### Taking breaks

+With the exception of some urgent bug on a production site, sometimes a complicated problem needs to be put down.
+That is, while still being inside the timeboxed range, you may decide to let things go.
+Visiting the toilet, having a drink or even having a good night sleep can be more valuable than sitting for hours in front of the computer fighting it.
+Find the balance between not giving up, and between letting go.
+More often than not we are able to solve a problem by not really thinking about it.

+### Multiple bugs

+The hardest problems to solve are the ones that are made out of multiple bugs.
+You can never know upfront if a bug is actually multiple bugs.
+Be disciplined with not jumping to conclusions and verify your assumptions.

+For example, if you expect to see some value on the screen, don't jump to conclusions that there is a problem with the view related code.
+Are you sure that value even exists?
+Verify it.
+Maybe the problem is in the data - it wasn't saved correctly.
+Go ahead and fix that.

+Then you see that even though the data exists after your fix it still doesn't appear.
+You might find that indeed there was some problem in the view related code.

+It's a good thing you started with fixing the first,data related, bug, as you were in fact hitting two completely separate bugs.
+Fixing the data made it easier for you to pin point where view problem was coming from.

 ## Taking responsibility

 Digging into a problem might reveal unexpected stuff, like a bug lurking in the shadows.